Go To Know

 A Simple, At-Home Test to Prevent Colorectal Cancer

-Colorectal cancer is extremely common, and African Americans are at higher risk for it than most other groups.
-Fortunately, you can prevent most colorectal cancers with screening tests.
+Colorectal cancer is extremely common, and Black Americans are at higher risk for it than most other groups.
+Fortunately, you can catch or prevent most colorectal cancers with screening.
+Learn about which colorectal cancer screening options are best for you based on your personal risk factors.

 Why Should You Go To Know?

-Colorectal cancer is extremely common in the United States, and it impacts African Americans more than any other racial or ethnic group.
-African Americans are about 20% more likely to get colorectal cancer and about 40% more likely to die from it than most other groups.
+Colorectal cancer is extremely common in the United States, and it impacts Black Americans more than any other racial group.
+Black Americans are about 20% more likely to get colorectal cancer and about 40% more likely to die from it than most other groups.

 Who does colorectal cancer affect?
 Am I at-risk?